rails/webpacker/README.md

 public_output_path: assets/packs # outputs to => public/assets/packs
 ```

-Similary you can also control and configure `webpack-dev-server` settings from `config/webpacker.yml` file:
+Similarly you can also control and configure `webpack-dev-server` settings from `config/webpacker.yml` file:

 ```yml
 # config/webpacker.yml